-As of June 30, 2022, 4,920,572 shares of common stock are issuable upon the exercise of outstanding awards under the 2010 Equity Incentive Plan.
-As of June 30, 2022, the Company had reserved 9,130,881 shares of common stock for issuance under the 2020 Equity Incentive Plan (the "2020 Plan"), of which 6,711,814 are available for issuance in connection with grants of future awards.
+As of September 30, 2022, 4,737,428 shares of common stock were issuable upon the exercise of outstanding awards under the 2010 Equity Incentive Plan.
+As of September 30, 2022, the Company had reserved 9,307,482 shares of common stock for issuance under the 2020 Equity Incentive Plan (the "2020 Plan"), of which 5,144,707 were available for issuance in connection with grants of future awards.

-As a result of the uncertainty created by the DOJ investigation and the ongoing claims audits, on November 9, 2021, the Company temporarily restricted its employees from selling Company common stock, ceased granting restricted stock units ("RSU") that settle solely in Company common stock, suspended its ESPP and paused the settlement of outstanding RSUs, each effective as of November 9, 2021.
-RSUs that vested on November 15, 2021 were settled in cash during the first quarter of 2022.
-RSUs that vested on February 15, 2022 and May 15, 2022, respectively, were settled in shares during the second quarter of 2022.
-All equity awards that are currently outstanding continue to vest in accordance with their existing vesting schedules.
+As a result of the uncertainty created by the DOJ investigation and the claims audits, on November 9, 2021, the Company temporarily restricted its employees from selling Company common stock, ceased granting stock option awards and restricted stock units ("RSUs") that settle solely in Company common stock, suspended its ESPP and paused the settlement of outstanding RSUs, each effective as of November 9, 2021.
+The Company resumed granting RSUs on March 18, 2022 and RSUs that vested on November 15, 2021 were settled in cash during the first quarter of 2022.
+All RSUs that vested during the nine months ended September 30, 2022 were settled in shares during the reporting period.
+The Company resumed granting stock option awards on August 23, 2022.
+As of September 30, 2022, all outstanding equity awards continue to vest in accordance with their existing vesting schedules.